lVlyke/lithium-angular/docs/intro-guide.md

 When using AutoPush, you should also set the component's ```changeDetection``` to ```ChangeDetectionStrategy.OnPush```.
 If a component's state is expressed entirely through ```StateEmitters```, change detection will no longer need to be manually invoked in the component.

 [**API reference**](/docs/api-reference.md#autopush)

+## Further Reading

+* Take a look at the [example project](https://github.com/lVlyke/lithium-angular-example-app) to see Lithium used in a real app alongside libraries like NGXS and Angular Material.